Can stress be a good thing? What’s the best stress management? Stressed out has negative connotations in every language.

 (i) weight loss (ii) skin and hair (iii) body that performs optimally

-We can use functional test to identify trends in health, optimise health and deliver care pathways.
+We can use functional testingz to identify trends in health.
+So we can optimise health and deliver care pathways.
 We offer our clients choices, involving you in every step of their health journey.

-Find out if you have stress benefits or could be suffering from a chronic stress related illness by taking our stress questionnaire here
+Find out if you have stress benefits.
+Or could you be suffering from a chronic stress related illness?
+Take our stress questionnaire here